-This marzipan cake is the epitome of Scandinavian baking: simple, fresh and elegant.
-With a simple sponge cake base and a raspberry and whipped cream filling wrapped up in marzipan, this cake is as delicious as it is easy to make.
+This marzipan cake (marsipankake) is the epitome of Scandinavian baking: simple, fresh, and elegant.
+Made with a sponge cake base, filled with raspberry and whipped cream, all wrapped up in marzipan, this cake is as delicious as it is easy to make.

-Every morning the delicious, warm smell of boller, snegler and skolebrød would waft out the open back door of the bakery into the cold Norwegian day.
+Every morning the delicious, warm smell of boller, skillingsboller and skolebrød would waft out the open back door of the bakery into the cold Norwegian day.

-But nothing could beat the smell of freshly baked sukkerbrød (sponge cake) and freshly rolled marzipan as we prepared our top selling cake: the hvit dame.
+But nothing could beat the smell of freshly baked sukkerbrød (sponge cake) and freshly rolled marzipan as we prepared our top-selling cake: the marsipankake (essentially a bløtkake with marzipan).

-The hvit dame (or Norwegian marzipan cake) is Scandinavian baking at it’s finest: simple, elegant, fresh.
+The marsipankake (or marzipan cake) is Scandinavian baking at its finest: simple, elegant, and fresh.

-It features the simplest sponge cake you’ve ever made with the most delicate crumb (it’s like the love-child of a traditional sponge cake and an angel food cake), a sweet raspberry filling (strawberry is another common filling if raspberry isn’t your cup of tea), oodles of fluffy whipped cream all wrapped up in marzipan.
+It features the simplest sponge cake you've ever made with the most delicate crumb (it's like the love child of a traditional sponge cake and an angel food cake), a sweet raspberry filling, and oodles of fluffy whipped cream all wrapped up in marzipan.

 Marzipan is not only easy to come by in Norway, it’s also relatively cheap (and even comes in pre-rolled sheets).
 If you’re new to marzipan and aren’t sure what kind to get, this is the marzipan I’ve used (affiliate link) and liked both here in the States and in Norway.